mruac/Twitter2RSS/README.md

 ___
 ## Notes
 For debugging purposes, the `/api` endpoint is used for querying Twitter's API.
-This can be enabled by setting `DEBUG` to `true` in your `.env` file.
+This can be enabled by setting `DEBUG` to `true` in your `.env` file and uncommenting the code in `app.js`.
 Authentication with `key` parameter is _not_ required.
 To use this, put anything _after_ the `api.twitter.com/` as the query parameter.
 For example:
 ```
 localhost:3000/api?2/tweets?ids=1460323737035677698,1519781379172495360,1519781381693353984&expansions=author_id
 ```